mlcommons/GaNDLF/README.md

 - Use iterative k-fold cross-validation in training
 - Put as many defaults as possible for different training/testing options in case the user passes bad argument in config file
 - Consistent data I/O in a separate module so that this can be expanded for different tasks
+- Single CSV (see train.csv)
+  - read this into a pandas data frame
+  - pass df to data set loader
+  - parser the df on a per-header basis, keeping certain headers as "required", such as "Label" or "Mask"